MohammadShapouri/DRF-UserAccount/README.md

     ```

-* Run the following command to install required frameworks and packages.
+* Run the following command to install the required frameworks and packages.
     ```
     $ pip install -r requirements.txt
     ```

-* Navigate to config folder.
+* Navigate to the config folder.

 * Run the following commands one by one to run the project.
     ```